Valencia01/module-2-challenge/README.md

 * 0.1
     * Initial Release

+* 0.2
+    * Fixed the index broken links
+    * Changed the name
+    * Improved the README
+    * Added personal info and images
+    * Opted for flexbox in the css instead
+    * Included most recent project

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details